 Enrollment in the DNP Program

-There are two avenues to pursue the Doctorate of Nursing Practice: the BSN to DNP (Family Psych/Mental Health Nurse Practitioner; Adult/Gero Nurse Practitioner; Public/Community Health) and the Post Masters DNP.
-In order to accommodate students for a timely progression, only FULL-TIME applicants are accepted for the three specialty tracks while a full-time and part-time option is available for the Post MSN to DNP (advanced practice certification required as an NP or CNS).
+There are two avenues to pursue the Doctorate of Nursing Practice: the BSN to DNP (Family Psych/Mental Health Nurse Practitioner; Adult/Gero Nurse Practitioner; Public/Community Health; Family Nurse Practitioner-NEW) and the Post Masters DNP.
+In order to accommodate students for a timely progression, only FULL-TIME applicants are accepted for the four specialty tracks while a full-time and part-time option is available for the Post MSN to DNP (advanced practice certification required as an NP or CNS).